nsimone21/Test-Repository/Nathaniel-Simone-nos21.md

 Never really used Git too much, and this is how you can use Git and GitHub together (I only really used GitHub).

 ### Testing out committing a change in GitHub

+# This commit was made through Git.
+Hoping this works.